PimenovAlexander/resources/technical-reference/contracts/pool.md

 ## POOLV3_BURN
 Opcode : **0xd73ac09d**

 Burn whole or part of nft.
-Is sent by NFT itself, would only be accepted from the NFT itself
+Is sent by [Position NFT](position_nft.md) itself, would only be accepted from the correct NFT itself

 | Mnemonic | Type | Description |
 | --- | --- | --- |